David Addy: Randers

 In Summer 2008, Addy made his first international move to Europe, from a Ghanaian Club – International Allies FC being signed by Danish SAS Ligaen club Randers FC.
 At Randers FC, Addy made his debut on 19 October against Vejle gaining 7 minutes.

 In the following season, Addy was part of the Randers FC squad that went to compete in the UEFA Europa League.
 He also made his debut in the UEFA Europa League, in the first qualifying round against Linfield FC from Northern Ireland on 2 July 2009.

 Porto

 On 1 February 2010 the Ghanaian U-20 champion joined Portuguese top club FC Porto from SAS Ligaen side Randers FC for €800,000, signing a 3^{1}⁄_{2} year contract.

 The young Ghanaian U-20 made his debut for FC Porto on 14 April 2010 in a 4–0 Victory against Rio Ave FC.

 Académica de Coimbra

 In July 2010, he joined Académica de Coimbra on a season-long loan from Portuguese club FC Porto.

 Panetolikos

-On 31 August 2011, he joined a newly promoted Greek Superleague side Panetolikos F.C. on a season-long loan from Porto.
+On 31 August 2011, he joined a newly promoted Super League Greece side Panetolikos F.C. on a season-long loan from Porto.